cardfunc/cardfunc.com/content/dev/api/general.md

 ```

 API keys always come in pairs of two:
-1. _private_ Used for priviligade access to the administration parts of the API.
+1. _private_ Used for privileged access to the administration parts of the API.
-2. _public_ Used for creating new orders from the end users browser.
+2. _public_ Used for creating new orders from the end user's browser.

 The API keys determine whether you use the system in test or production mode.